vpolda/FPGA-MultiBoot/README.md

 The YOLO algorithm....

 ## Vitis AI
 To implement YOLO, we will be using Xilinx's Vitis along with Vitis AI.
+This allows us to rapidly deploy models for the following frameworks shown in the image below onto a Xilinx device.
+Models can be uploaded untrained or pretrained onto the FPGA.

 ![Vitis-AI-arch](https://github.com/user-attachments/assets/a2b96df2-b5a4-4ac3-97e6-338a22c512af)

+This is achieved through transforming a model into high level synthesis in C++, which is then compiled into premade HDL.
+Using this does have the down side of losing control of the details of the design, and increased overhead (therefore, increased power and resource consumption).
+However, in most general cases and ours, these are acceptable drawbacks for rapid deployment.

 Vitis AI includes the following key components: